bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch2/README.md

 Use `cache()`, example use case is observable that doing database query or heavyweight computation.
 What `cache()` does is stand between subscribe() and our custom Observable, it keeps a copy of all notifications internally.
 `cache()` plus infinite stream is the recipe for a disaster, also known as OutOfMemoryError.

+How to create infinite stream?
+Computer memory is finite so how RxJava allows us to produce and consume events on the fly?

+Using infinite loop
+Don't do this! `subscribe()` will block the thread infinitely

+Spawn other thread
+`subscribe() `no longer blocks client thread.
+What we need to do is check if the downstream disposed the stream.